CDC shooter believed COVID vaccine made him suicidal, his father tells police

 ATLANTA (AP) — A Georgia man who opened fire on the U.S. Centers for Disease Control and Prevention headquarters, shooting dozens of rounds into the sprawling complex and killing a police officer, had blamed the COVID-19 vaccine for making him depressed and suicidal, a law enforcement official told The Associated Press on Saturday.

-Health and Human Services Secretary Robert F. Kennedy, Jr., whose skepticism of vaccine safety has been a cornerstone of his career, voiced support for CDC employees Saturday.
-But some laid-off CDC employees said Kennedy shares responsibility for the violence and called on him to resign.
+Health and Human Services Secretary Robert F. Kennedy, Jr., whose skepticism of vaccines has been a cornerstone of his career, voiced support for CDC employees Saturday.
+But some laid-off CDC employees said Kennedy shares responsibility for the violence and should resign.

 CDC shooter identified